sdxic/LAB-ACI-Ansible/README.md

 1. Create and run `Disable Preferred Group` job template.
 1. Create and run `Deploy Web-App Contract` job template.

->Lab 2 Complete!
-You should now be familiar with basic tasks in Red Hat Ansible Automation Plaform.
+><br>Lab 2 Complete!
+You should now be familiar with basic tasks in Red Hat Ansible Automation Plaform.<br>&nbsp;